Jeremiah Gutjahr

 Jeremiah Gutjahr (born August 10, 1997) is an American former professional soccer player who played as a midfielder.

 Early life

 College & Youth

-Gutjahr attended Indiana University, where he played college soccer as a defensive midfielder for the Hoosiers from 2016–2018, tallying a total of 2 goals and 3 assists in 71 appearances.
+Gutjahr attended Indiana University, where he played college soccer as a defensive midfielder for the Hoosiers from 2016 to 2018, tallying a total of 2 goals and 3 assists in 71 appearances.

 While at college, Gutjahr also appeared for USL PDL side Chicago Fire U-23 during their 2016 season.

 Professional career

 Chicago Fire

 On January 22, 2019, Gutjahr signed a one-year contract with Chicago Fire as a Homegrown Player, with options for the 2019, 2020 and 2021 seasons.
 He was released by Chicago at the end of the 2020 season.

 Indy Eleven

 On March 15, 2021, Gutjahr signed with USL Championship side Indy Eleven.
-He made his debut for the club on May 1, 2021 against Birmingham Legion.
+He made his debut for the club on May 1, 2021, against Birmingham Legion.

 Retirement

-He is now retired and working with Indiana University's Soccer front office.
+He is now retired and working with Indiana University's soccer front office as director of operations.